devops-cohort/jelle/README.md

 #### Initial plan
 ![Initial ERD](/Documentation/ERD_Initial.jpeg)

-The initial plan for the project, reflected in the ERD below, consisted of a lot more tables and entities than were produced in the final application.
-Given the time constraints and technical capability issues, I decided to narrow the range of the scope of the project and so started with a MVP (Minimum Viable Product), which has been created and so I only managed to deliver two tables plus a join, as shown further below.
+The initial plan for the project, reflected in the ERD above, consisted of a lot more tables and entities than were produced in the final application.
+Given the time constraints and technical capability issues, I decided to narrow the range of the scope of the project and so started with a MVP (Minimum Viable Product), which has been created and so I only managed to deliver two tables plus a join, as shown below.

 #### Delivered solution
 ![Final ERD](/Documentation/ERD_Final.jpeg)